USS Arcturus (AKA-1): Landings in southern France

 Just as Arcturus weighed anchor to retire from the transport area, she received orders to take on wounded, mainly German prisoners of war.
 The cargo ship slipped out under cover of darkness and rejoined her convoy en route to Naples to discharge her passengers.
-Until late October, Arcturus carried cargo from Naples and Oran to Marseilles and St. Tropez as the Allies advanced up the Rhone River valley.
+Until late October, Arcturus carried cargo from Naples and Oran to Marseille and Saint-Tropez as the Allies advanced up the Rhône river valley.
 Released from this assignment on 21 October, the cargo ship returned to the United States for overhaul at the Philadelphia Navy Yard beginning on 10 November.

 Battle of Okinawa

 Arcturus completed overhaul in mid-December and set course to join the action in the Pacific theater.
 Transiting the Panama Canal on 9 January 1945, the cargo ship arrived at Pearl Harbor on 23 January and immediately unloaded her cargo.
 As soon as a new load was stowed on board, Arcturus got underway for Tulagi and Guadalcanal for training, rehearsals, and loading.
 She then steamed to Ulithi where she joined Transport Group "Baker" of the Northern Attack Force for the invasion of Okinawa.
 On 26 March, the ships stood out of Ulithi lagoon and set course for Okinawa.

 Arcturus anchored at her assigned location in the transport area off the Hagushi beaches in the early hours of 1 April, but waited five days before she could unload her cargo of gasoline and small arms ammunition.
 The transports and cargo ships retired seaward at night to minimize the clangor from kamikaze attacks.
 Many other ships were hit, but in her 14 days in the transport area, Arcturus suffered no damage.
 The cargo ship's gun crews were credited with two assists in shooting down enemy attackers.

 On 15 April, Arcturus received orders to Saipan where she was routed on to Pearl Harbor and San Francisco, arriving at the latter port on 18 May.
 After loading cargo and supplies, Arcturus returned to the western Pacific to resupply the troops advancing on Okinawa.
 After a brief stop at Eniwetok on 11 June, the cargo ship dropped anchor at Okinawa on 5 August.
 Enemy air attacks continued, but less frequently and with decreasing intensity.
 On 15 August, when Japan capitulated, Arcturus was still at Okinawa.
 She was then assigned to ferry occupation forces to Korea and China.
 On 5 September, the ship departed Okinawa in a convoy carrying Army troops and cargo to Jinsen, Korea.
 The convoy arrived at Jinsen on 8 September, and the occupation troops were joyfully received by the Koreans.

 Arcturus returned to Okinawa to load more cargo and troops but had to steam seaward to avoid a typhoon.
 Finally, on 19 September, she was again loaded with Marines and vehicles in convoy to Tientsin, China, where she anchored on 30 September.
 Arcturus ferried troops and equipment from Manila and Zamboanga in the Philippine Islands to China before receiving orders stateside.